 Devon Trading Company are at Queens Wharf (on the left), having advertised their presence there from 1893 where they resided until c.
 1900, before re-establishing themselves on Clarence Wharf in 1904.
 I. Baker & Son. are occupying Brunswick Wharf (centre and right), on which, they have yet to construct the distinctive wooden structure that became their coal store, and which appears to have been built in 1897.

 Our ref.
 WOTW0014c1; Photographer unknown; Believed to have been published c.
 1895 as a projection slide; from a digital copy collected by a volunteer.
 Last updated 14 Feb 2019 by R. I. Kirby

 Way’s Yard, Barnstaple Street, c.
 1900?

 This picture, which probably dates from c.
 1900, shows the yard of coal merchant and carrier, John Way, that once stood opposite Clarence Wharf.
-The buildings on the right are on Vinegar Hill, with Portland Place being the furthest from the camera.
+The buildings on the right are on Vinegar Hill, with Portland Place being the furthest from the camera on that side.
 Its name may recall the vessel Portland, lost in 1905 to a terrible fire, whilst moored at nearby Railway Wharf.